mycobactopia-org/MTBseq-nf/README.md

 # Usage

 The simplest use case is to analyze a few genomes on a local environment.
-Almost all aspects are customizable but for the sake of brevity, a bare bones step for any beginner user is as shown below
+Almost all aspects are customizable but for the sake of brevity, a bare bones guide for any beginner user is as shown below

 - [ ] 1.
 Clone the project